Sponge city rooftop systems: Sponge rooftop design, stormwater management and Real life examples

 Unique integration strategies

-Modular Trays Systems: some cities are using prefabricated trays that are filled with sponge components.
+Modular Tray Systems: Some cities are using prefabricated trays that are filled with sponge components.
 These trays are swapped or rotated seasonally, making maintenance faster.

-Rooftop Bioswale Hybrids: A few pilot designs merge green roof features with Bioswale- like channels that filter and detain runoff before it flows of the edge.
+Rooftop Bioswale Hybrids: A few pilot designs merge green roof features with Bioswale-like channels that filter and detain runoff before it flows off the edge.

-Smart Sensors: in advance designs like Melbourne or Copenhagen, sensors track moisture levels, trigger irrigation and drain release automatically.
-This automation enhance stormwater regulation without human intervention.
+Smart Sensors: In advanced designs like Melbourne or Copenhagen, sensors track moisture levels, trigger irrigation and drain release automatically.
+This automation enhances stormwater regulation without human intervention.

-These systems aren’t just passive green roofs- they are active urban infrastructure that helps modern cities to adopt increasing rainfall and climate extreme.
+These systems aren’t just passive green roofs- they are active urban infrastructure that helps modern cities to adapt to increasing rainfall and climate extremes.

 Green roof stormwater management